Formation of the solid-state high-order harmonic generation plateau through destructive interference: Results

 These findings suggest that for the converged results only electrons which tunnel into the conduction band around either the minimal or maximal band gap contribute to the emission spectrum.
-The harmonics in between interfere away if the sampling of the BZ is fine enough.
+The harmonics in between cancel out due to destructive interference if the sampling of the BZ is fine enough.
 Around the maximal band gap, the tunneling process requires a high electric field, i.e., a vector potential close to zero.
 Around the minimal band gap, however, tunneling is much more likely and can also occur for much smaller values of the electric field (larger $A(t)$).
 Hence, trajectories of electrons which tunnel when the vector potential is large also contribute to the overall spectrum and are responsible for high-energetic photons.

 Comparing the results for different laser intensities shows the development of the cutoff law.
-Only certain trajectories contribute to the overall spectrum and other harmonics interfere away.
-In particular, harmonics that can be explained by semi-classical trajectories do not interfere away if the electrons are excited into the conduction band around the minimal band gap.
+Only certain trajectories contribute to the overall spectrum, and other harmonics cancel out due to destructive interference.
+In particular, harmonics that can be explained by semiclassical trajectories do not cancel out if the electrons are excited into the conduction band around the minimal band gap.
 When the intensity is small, the electrons cannot move away from the minimal band gap much, leading to a cutoff at a rather small energy.
 When the intensities increase, the electrons can move further away from the minimal band gap.
 This leads to a larger possible transition energy in this semi-classical picture.
 Hence, the cutoff shifts to larger energies.